-CCHE is charged with review and approval of campus master plans and program plans for all higher education capita
+CCHE is charged with review and approval of campus master plans and program plans for all higher education capital construction projects.
+Statutory obligations include:

 - Coordinate higher education capital construction budgeting and five-year capital improvements and programming, CRS 23-1-106(6)(7). - After consultation with the institutions and governing boards, develop and recommend to the governor and the general assembly statewide plans for higher education in the state, CRS 23-1-108(1)(a). - Approve higher education lease-purchases, CRS 23-1-106(8).